titouancreach/brave-banana/Doc.md

 ## Step 2

 Another way to test the code is by adding types.
 My first idea was to convert the code to TypeScript.
-There is a scenario where it is acceptable, if rest of the code is written in TypeScript, and `pharmacy.js` is still in js because we didn't take the time to convert it yet.
-This scenario usually happen during a big rewrite (JavaScript to TypeScript migration.)
+There is a scenario where it is acceptable, if the rest of the code is written in TypeScript, and `pharmacy.js` is still in js because we didn't take the time to convert it yet.
+This scenario usually happens during a big rewrite (JavaScript to TypeScript migration.)

 However, in our case, there’s no evidence that the rest of the codebase uses TypeScript — everything appears to be written in JavaScript, and it all works as-is.